ibm-cloud-docs/Cloudant/api/creating_views.md

 {: #commutative-and-associative-properties}

 In addition to referential transparency, the reduce function must also have commutative and associative properties for the input.
-These properties makes it possible for the MapReduce function to reduce its own output and produce the same response, for example:
+These properties make it possible for the MapReduce function to reduce its own output and produce the same response, for example:

 `f(Key, Values) == f(Key, [ f(Key, Values) ] )`